Submission Guidelines (Updated June 24, 2017)

 How long should my post be?
 Make your article as long as it needs to be.
 Suggested length for featured articles is 500-800 words, but we don’t edit for length.
 Our mission is to tell powerful and compelling stories that our readers will want to share with everyone they know!
 It doesn’t matter to us whether that happens in more or less than 500 words.

 Who gets credit for my post or article?
 Contributors will be asked to provide a photo and brief bio to accompany their post, and we will be happy to link back to your website or blog.
 We do accept previously published blog posts.
-But whenever possible WISH Cleveland requests first-exclusive, full electronic publishing rights to your article or post, including the nonexclusive right to keep your piece available permanently in our archives.
+Whenever possible WISH Cleveland requests first-exclusive, full electronic publishing rights to your article or post, including the nonexclusive right to keep your piece available permanently in our archives.
 Writers maintain copyright and are encouraged to share their work in other settings after it is published on WISH Cleveland.
 Linking back with credit to the original post will help spread the word about our community and build an audience to benefit all good causes in northeast Ohio!

 Will you edit my post?
 For the sake of time, we cannot accept or publish submissions that require extensive editing.
 If we are interested in your story and time allows, we may offer feedback or suggestions for a rewrite.
 We may also fix a typo or change the title or a sentence – but our goal is to accept submissions in “ready to publish” format.
 However, all editing decisions are at the discretion of the WISH Cleveland editorial team and management.